quasarframework/icongenie/README.md

 This module uses the amazing [`png2icons`](https://github.com/idesis-gmbh/png2icons) module, which actually does all of the decoding and encoding on a byte-level with javascript.
 This of course takes a bit of time, but it also works cross-platform, so please think about going over there and giving those devs a :star:.
 This is actually one of the slowest parts of the `kitchensink` and the files are huge.
 By feeding it from the `sharp` buffer it has been sped up a little bit (and the final icns file is actually about 20% smaller!)

 To make the favicon.ico, it uses [`to-ico`](https://github.com/kevva/to-ico) and concats a 16x16 and a 32x32 png.

-## Splash Screens for Cordova
-These are constructed for your app using the background color that you specified during the install phase.

 ## SVG
 The `safari-pinned-tab.svg` mask is created by adding contrast (via threshold) to the original and then applying even more threshold to the SVG tracing.